theochem/fanpy/docs/hamiltonian.rst

 :math:`\left< \Phi \middle| \hat{H} \middle| \Psi \right>` and :math:`\left< \Phi \middle| \hat{H} \middle| \Phi \right>`, where :math:`\Phi` is a Slater determinant and :math:`\Psi` is the wavefunction.
-This framework is established in the abstract base class, :class:`BaseHamiltonian <wfns.ham.base.BaseHamiltonian>`.
+This framework is established in the abstract base class, :class:`BaseHamiltonian <fanpy.ham.base.BaseHamiltonian>`.